 - 16.00 (Only to Grosmont)

-As I was short on time on my day trip from York, I didn’t take the train all the way to Whitby, however, I had visited it before and it’s a wonderful seaside town to explore.
+As I was short on time on my day trip from York, I didn’t take the train all the way to Whitby on the coast, however, I had visited it before and it’s a wonderful seaside town to explore.
 My turnaround point was at Grosmont Station, a beautiful station.

 You could easily spend a full day on the North York Moors Railway, stopping off on the way and exploring!